 3. Beware of slipping hazards

 Your bathroom is probably the smallest room in your home -- but it’s also statistically the most dangerous.
+Your bathroom is probably the smallest room in your home -- but it’s also statistically the most dangerous and commonplace for accidents at home.
 Hundreds of thousands of people end up in emergency rooms every year due to an injury they suffered in the bathroom.
 The most common of these injuries is a slip-and-fall accident in the shower or tub.

 Take precautions against this hazard by installing anti-slip strips in the tub, securing bathroom rugs, and cleaning up any wet spots on the bathroom floor.
 Always make sure your child is sitting while in the tub and, depending on their age, ensure you lift them fully in and out of the tub or provide a helping hand with sturdy feet.